 - K12 scholars may not be the principal investigator on any NIH R-type awards, program project (P01) awards, mentored career (K-type) awards or other similar research grant awards.

 - Promotion to junior level faculty positions (either instructor or clinical assistant (level 1)) positions at MSK for senior fellow applicants for years 2 and 3.

 - Full salary support during the entire three-year training period.

 - $20,000 annual additional funding for research and educational costs.

 - Three years of both laboratory and clinical mentored support.

 - Significant graduate level didactic training in cancer biology as well as clinical trial research.

 - Specialized training in grant writing designed to guide scholars in obtaining individual NIH funding, which in turn will promote scholar’s careers as independently funded translational clinical investigators.

-The K12 Clinical Oncology Research Training program represents an integration of highly successful research training curricula already in place at MSK.
-These include a core K12 curriculum required from each individual scholar composed of the K30/Cornell CTSA Clinical Research Curriculum, selected courses from the Gerstner Graduate School, the MSK Cancer Biology and Cancer Medicine courses, internships on institutional protocol approval committees, and interaction with relevant DMT clinical/research teams.
+The K12 Clinical Oncology Research Training program represents an integration of a series of highly successful research training curricula already in place at MSK.
+These include a curriculum composed of the CTSA Weill Cornell/MSK Clinical Research Curriculum, selected courses from the Gerstner Graduate School, observerships on institutional protocol approval committees, and interaction with relevant DMT clinical/research teams.

-Other educational experiences: The center sits in the midst of a richly collaborative tri-institutional consortium including the Weill Cornell Medical School and the Rockefeller University.
-Additional offsite short course opportunities will also be encouraged.
-One example is the Cold Spring Harbor Laboratories in advanced biostatistics.
+Other educational experiences: The center sits in the midst of a richly collaborative tri- institutional consortium including the Weill Cornell Medical School and the Rockefeller University.
+Additional off-site short course opportunities will also be encouraged.
+One example of such a short course is the Cold Spring Harbor Laboratories in advanced biostatistics.
 Funding to attend additional training conferences will be provided through the K12 program.
-These elective courses can be used to enhance the education of the K12 candidates but will not be required as part of the core curriculum.
+These elective courses can be used for enhancing the education of the K12 candidates but will not be required as part of the core curriculum.